demitri/DMFlaskTemplate/README.md

 I recommend creating a configuration file for each server that the app will be run on.
 It’s handy to keep all such files in the app module so they can be tracked under version control.
 You will then need to know which configuration file to choose at run time.

 I'm assuming the application will be served under uWSGI.
-At the top level of the app I’ve made a `uwsgi_configuration_files` directory which will contain the uWSGI startup configuration for each server.
+At the top level of the app I’ve made a `uwsgi_configuration_files` directory which will contain the uWSGI startup configuration for each server the app is run on.
 This is an example:

 	[uwsgi]
 	base = /var/www/myapp